-Winter term began January 4, 2021.
-These classes will be held on the Zoom platform and small in-person classes.
+Summer term begins June 1, 2021.
+These classes will be held both on the Zoom and in-person.
 Call to discuss what level is appropriate for you and to register.
 503.223.8157

 We have a new location!
 Our new address is 6840 S. Macadam Ave., Portland, OR 97219.
 We are right across the street from Buffalo Gap.

 Select the class type to see the day and time the classes are held.
 This is reflective of the term schedule, which happens in Fall, Winter, Spring.
 For Summer we have a simplified schedule.
 See the Summer Classes page.

 Healing the body is not simply about moving through physical positions; it begins at a much more fundamental level with a conscious mind and a meditative spirit.
 The teachers at Paxson Yoga Center are uniquely trained to teach all levels of skill, from students who are reconditioning or recovering from injuries, to more advanced levels of yoga practice.

 Julie has devoted her career of 40+ years to helping people ease pain and live their best lives through the integration of physical therapy and yoga.
 She founded and directed Gudmestad Yoga, making yoga classes and individual therapy sessions available to people of all ages and abilities.
 The studio has now become Paxson Yoga Center, and Julie continues to be involved by teaching classes and guiding the ongoing evolution of the studio.

 Julie teaches intermediate level classes; levels 3-4, 4 and 5 and travels across the US and internationally teaching workshops.
 She also teaches the Anatomy Awareness in Asana week-long workshop in Portland each August.